 Many people believe that cats just throw up sometimes, writing it off as a normal part of their behavior.
 While an occasional hairball is one thing, frequent vomiting after meals is a clear signal that shouldn't be ignored.
 It’s a symptom, not a personality quirk.
-If you’re constantly asking yourself, why is my cat throwing up after eating, it’s time to look for a real answer.
+If you’re constantly asking yourself, why does my cat throw up after eating, it’s time to look for a real answer.
 Your cat’s digestive system is trying to tell you something important.
 This guide will help you distinguish between a minor issue you can solve at home and a more serious problem that requires a vet’s attention, ensuring you can be the best possible advocate for your cat’s health.

 Key Takeaways